-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.

 When you create a mirror that has more than one piece, a message is written to the SYSLOG indicating that the mirror is reviving.
 This indicates that the system is beginning the process of mirroring the data.
 Another message is written to the SYSLOG when this process is complete.
 Should the revive fail for any reason, a message will be written to the system console as well as to the SYSLOG.